Regal-interview/react-frontend/README.md

 - [ ] ✨ Authorize Microphone
 - [ ] 🐛 Fix Contacts Filtering
-- [ ] ♻️ Discuss Improvements
+- [ ] 🔄️ Discuss Improvements

 ## ✨ Authorize Microphone

 Before voice calls can be made we must first request permission to access the browsers' microphone.

-Please implement this logic in the `requestMicPermission` function in the `context/MicPermission.tsx`.

-Note that the code already detects if the user has given permission, and will dynamically update if its permission changes.
+Part of the code is already implemented in the `src/context/MicPermission.tsx`, which currently detects if the user has given permission, and will dynamically update if it changes.

-## 🐛 Fix Contacts Filtering
+## 🐛 Contacts Filtering Issues

-Users are reporting issues when searching their contacts list.
-It seems as if some API queries take longer than others, and old results sometimes override newer results.
+Users have reported a problem searching their contacts.

+When typing a name quickly into the search box, some API queries take longer than others.
+This results in old API results, sometimes replacing newer contact search results.
-Example search: `jack`

 Update the frontend to allow for slow API calls.

+**EXAMPLE SEARCH:** `jack`

-## ♻️ Discuss Improvements
+## 🔄️ Discuss Improvements

 - If you had to improve the code, what would you look to change?
 - If you had to optimize the code, what tools and tricks would you use?